Truck drivers don’t seek out accidents. Nurses and doctors don’t intend to hurt patients. Pilots don’t plan to make errors.

 The results can be costly interruptions in business operations, damage to a company’s reputation, serious injuries or illnesses, even deaths.

-“Having operated in the high-risk safety space for a long time, I’m fairly convinced that there are not very many people in the world who intentionally do things they think will result in harm for themselves or others,” said David Hofmann, the Hugh L. McColl Distinguished professor and area chair of organizational behavior at UNC Kenan-Flagler.
+“Having operated in the high-risk safety space for a long time, I’m fairly convinced that there are not very many people in the world who intentionally do things they think will result in harm for themselves or others,” said David Hofmann, the Hugh L. McColl Distinguished Professor of Leadership and organizational behavior at UNC Kenan-Flagler.

 Researchers have long sought to understand why otherwise well-intentioned people fail to follow policies designed to protect them and those around them.
 If employees could be trained to follow rules consistently, workplace accidents, job errors and other problems could be reduced, saving time and money.